 chrome_dino_v1.py and the mean value printed out is negative, swap the N and P electrode cables and repeat calibration to get a positive mean.

-Next, disable your internet and open a Google Chrome tab.
+chrome://dino.
+You do not have to disable your internet to access this free game.
 Start the game by pressing the spacebar or flexing your arm.
 Every time you flex, the dinosaur will jump.
 Since we’re processing raw signals, the threshold might need to be adjusted.
 If the jump is not getting triggered, play with the value of

 flex_thres by modifying the variable directly in